 Who is most at risk?

-Anybody can have antibiotic-resistant bacteria (carriers) but they may never get sick.
+Anybody can have antibiotic-resistant bacteria in their bodies (carriers) but they may never get sick.

 People most at risk of illness due to resistant bacteria are those with lowered immunity such as: